inf112-v19/Humanpeople/Deliverables/Oblig3.md

  - Manual tests are done by selecting the Test screen button on the main menu.
 Instructions on how to run these tests are found in the projects test folder.
  - Code tests are found in the projects test folder and run without any pre-requirements
 ### Document how the tests should be run, as well.
+ - See test folder in src.
+Manuelle tester.md for instructions for manual tests.
+JUnit test are located in the test folder.
 ### Code quality and test coverage are emphasized.
 Note that the tests you write must be used in the product.
 ### Completed tasks must be finished.
 ### Deliver class diagrams.
 (If there are many classes, make class diagrams for the most important ones.)